sewardlee337/sewardlee337.github.io/readinglist.md

 1. [Stronger](https://amzn.to/2TtRIVN), by George Everly Jr., Douglas Strouse, and Dennis McCormack
 1. [The Captain Class](https://amzn.to/2MLlP4g), by Sam Walker
 1. [The Coaching Habit](https://amzn.to/2tC9erz), by Michael Bungay Stanier
+1. [The Consolations of Philosophy](https://amzn.to/2Wy8EYc), by Alain de Botton
 1. [The Mathematics of Love](https://amzn.to/2EIUoEH), by Hannah Fry
 1. [The Most Important Thing Illuminated](https://amzn.to/2Gi6RCu), by Howard Marks and Paul Johnson
 1. [We Need to Talk](https://amzn.to/2Igqahi), by Celeste Headlee